anonneuripssubmission2022/MaxHessianEigAndGeneralization/README.md

 The following files are created inside this output directory:
 - `train_loss`, `test_loss`, `train_acc`, `test_acc`: the train and test losses and accuracies (recorded after each epoch)
-- `leading_eigenvalues/leading_eigenvalue_final`: the maximum Hessian eigenvalue (calculated at the final iterate; for BN networks trained at small learning rates, this is calculated between iterates)
+- `leading_eigenvalues/leading_eigenvalue_final`: the maximum Hessian eigenvalue (calculated at the final iterate; for batch-normalized networks trained at small learning rates, this is calculated between iterates)

 ## Evaluation